-None of the breaches has posed an immediate threat; they did not bring Iran closer to building a bomb.
-They could also be reversed quickly.
+No single breach posed an immediate threat.
+Each could also be reversed quickly.
 Iran made the incremental and calibrated moves to pressure European countries to do more to offset the negative impact of U.S. sanctions, which were reimposed in November 2018.
 “This has a political strategic significance,” said Abbas Araghchi, Iran’s deputy foreign minister.

 The agreement, known as the Joint Comprehensive Plan of Action (JCPOA), was brokered between Iran and six world powers – Britain, China, France, Germany, Russia, and the United States.
 Between mid-2015 and mid-2019, Tehran had complied with the JCPOA, even after President Trump abandoned it in May 2018.
 The U.S. sanctions have taken a serious toll on Iran’s oil sales, the government’s main source of revenue.

 In May 2019, Iranian officials announced that Tehran would gradually reduce its commitments under the JCPOA until Europe offered economic incentives for Iran to stay in the deal.
 On June 28, Britain, France and Germany announced progress on a “special purpose vehicle”— known as INSTEX — to bypass U.S. sanctions and facilitate trade with Iran.
 But Iranian officials claimed that INSTEX was ineffective.

-In late September, the European Union warned Iran that any further breaches could force Britain, France and Germany to start withdrawing from the deal.
+In September 2019, the European Union warned Iran that any further breaches could force Britain, France and Germany to start withdrawing from the deal.
 The following is a rundown of Iran’s breaches of the JCPOA.

 July 1, 2019